 If you’re unsure about your next steps, consider speaking with a careers professional whilst you’re studying at Kent.
 Click here to make an appointment, either at KBS or with an adviser at the University’s Careers and Employability Service.
 As a starting point, you might find the information What can I do with my master’s helpful as a starting point; and on Graduate Prospects, Your Master’s – what next? and What do masters graduates do?

 Do you need a work permit sponsor?

 If you’re an international student from outside the EU and European Economic Area, then your job hunting strategy needs to be combined with the UK government’s list of current sponsors.
 Making job applications can be very time consuming, therefore check first, if the organisation you wish to apply for will be allowed to make a Tier 2 (General) sponsorship.
-You find details in the International Students section.
-In September 2017, there were over 29,500 sponsors registered.
+More information is available here.

 As most job boards and graduate recruiters aim to attract graduates and postgraduates, you will find all the information listed there.
 Just click here for the Final Year tab.
 These include specific job boards for finance, management consulting, marketing, HR and other fields of interest.